nlkx/reflections/README.md

 # [Click Me](https://nlkx.github.io/nini.github.io/)
-I got the site template from [HTML5up.net](https://html5up.net/) and then tweak how I wanted my site to display the Scratch projects I've done and to show my weekly reflections and questions from Roman in a website form.
+I got the site template from [HTML5up.net](https://html5up.net/) and then I tweaked how I wanted my site to display the Scratch projects I've done and to show my weekly reflections and questions from Roman in a website form.

 ## Reflective Journal